-4. Vote on a shareholder proposal, if properly presented, regarding mediation of alleged human rights violations For Against Abstain
+6. Vote on a shareholder proposal, if properly presented, requiring Company to prepare report on mediation of alleged human rights violations.
+For Against Abstain

 The undersigned hereby authorizes the Company's designated proxies to vote, in their discretion, on such other business and matters incident to the conduct of the meeting as may come before the meeting.